Cherreads

 Even so, Kiritsugu showed no intention of going easy on her.

-A few moments later, noticing his daughter's dejected expression, he finally smiled faintly.
+After a few moments, noticing the dejected expression on his daughter's face, he finally smiled faintly.

 "As punishment for losing the game… Illya will be lifted to the heavens."